mauricioaznar/nestjs-s-todo/README.md

 ### Currently implementing

+* re do notes
-* Maybe rename notes to logs
+  * rename notes to logs
 * add the option to disable client validation
 * add the option to disable server validation
 * add validation for file types in react (maybe in server too?)